A processional cross for Italy

 Pre-soldered gemstone settings

-Now the way was finally "clear" for the premier class: the filigree.
-The subsequent filigree jewelery was coordinated with the customer using a prepared example.
-The form of the individual filigree ornaments was based almost exactly on the high medieval models from the 12th and 13th centuries.
+Now the path was finally clear for the top class: filigree.
+The filigree decoration was coordinated with the customer using a prepared example.
+The shape of the individual filigree ornaments was based almost exactly on the high medieval models from the 12th and 13th centuries.

 Filigree decoration for a processional cross